Vaginal melanoma

 Vaginal melanoma is a rare malignancy that originates from melanocytes in the vaginal epithelium.
-It is also known as a melanocytic tumor or as a malignant melanoma.
+It is also known as a melanocytic tumor or as a melanoma.
 It is aggressive and infrequently cured.
 The median overall survival is 16 months.
 Vaginal melanoma accounts 5.5% of all vaginal cancers and only 1% of all melanomas diagnosed in women.
 Vaginal melanomas are frequently diagnosed in advanced stages of the disease.
 The prognosis is poor and the most important risk factor is the presence of lymph node metastases.

 Presentation

 This cancer most often develops on the lowest third of the vagina.
 It is darkly pigmented and of an irregular T-shape, but amelanotic melanomas have been described in 7% of cases.
 Melanoma of the vagina can be several centimeters in size.

 Histology

 When the tissue is assessed, the histological characteristics include: